-Update 7/10/19.
-Every so often I encounter people who call themselves a “master” personal trainer and I always wonder what it took for them to make this boastful claim?
+Update 9/9/20.
+Every so often I encounter people who call themselves a “master personal trainer” and I always wonder what it took for them to make this boastful claim?
 Did they go to college or have they been in business for many years?
 Sadly, calling oneself a master trainer is easier than most think.
 Does a Master Personal Trainer know everything?
-If you've been wondering about what a master trainer and what it takes to become one, I'm about to open your eyes.
+What does it take to use this title?
+If you've been wondering about what a master trainer is and what it takes to become one, I'm about to open your eyes.

 Read These Reviews